SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 ```js
 git clone https://github.com/dacadeorg/celo-boilerplate-web-dapp
 ```
 This will create a folder called celo-boilerplate-web-dapp.
 The folder contains neccessary setup files and folders needed to build our frontend and connect it with our smart contract.
+The three main folder you should watch out for is the:
+`contract` folder which contains:
+- erc20.abi.json file
+- marketplace.abi.json file
+- marketplace.sol file

+`Public` folder which contain the index.html file and the `src` folder which contains the main.js file.

 Next we move to our root directory on the same command line interface by run this code